For those of you who currently subscribe to our email newsletter for booksellers, The Moon, you may have noticed a few changes.

 that works so well

-that starts with a bell (
+that starts with a bell (ring the bell)

 that brings a smile